toby-marks/tobyblog/content/posts/road-trip-travel-log-01-01.md

 +++
 ![](https://res.cloudinary.com/tobyblog/image/upload/v1564685041/img/62A6A488-C620-4445-9B7B-705A544C99D4_fhcqzp.jpg)

 We’re well in to the big family road trip of 2019, and the obligatory Texas pit stop at Bucc-ees has been checked off the list.
-Would have sent you guys a pic from the storied Bucc-ees bathrooms, but I was too excited about these new hot n’ spicy Beaver Nuggets.
-Reminds me of
+Would have sent you guys a pic from the storied Bucc-ees bathrooms, but I was too excited about these new hot n’ spicy Beaver Nuggets!
+You can hear all about my first experience with those glorified Corn Pops In this “review” I did last year with my good buddy Brian.
+How time flies.